 - People trust influencers and people they know more than they trust big companies.

 - People want smooth, streamlined omnichannel experiences with content that is interactive and personalized.

-If you want to address all three of these truths, customer management needs to be a top priority in 2020 and beyond.
-With the insights in this article, you can improve your customer retention rates and build customer loyalty that earns you more from each customer.
+With the insights in this blog post, you can improve your customer retention rates and build customer loyalty that earns you more from each customer.

 So, how will you improve customer management this year?